 Since Insurance Company has established that it meets both requirements of section 206(e)(2) of the Act, Insurance Company qualifies for the transition rule for companies in receivership or liquidation under the Act.
-Therefore, the Act's amendments to section 501(c)(15) of the Code do not apply to Insurance Company until taxable years beginning after the earlier of the date Insurance Company's liquidation ends or December 31, 2007.
-Accordingly, Insurance Company continues to qualify as exempt from federal income tax under section 501(a) as an organization described in section 501(c)(15).
+Therefore, the Act's amendments to section 501(c)(15) of the Code do not apply to Insurance Company until taxable years beginning after the earlier of the date Insurance Company's liquidation ends or December 31, .
+Accordingly, Insurance Company continues to qualify as exempt from federal income tax under section 501(c)(15).